bringauto/packager/doc/PackageRepository.md

 # Package Repository

-The Package Repository is used for storage of built Packages.
+The Package Repository (or Git Lfs) is used for storage of built Packages.
 It is a git repository at the same time.
 The git tool is used for managing consistent storage of Packages.

 ## Behaviour